milktrader/Quandl.jl/README.md

 ## Julia API to Quandl

-[Quandl.com](http://www.quandl.com) is a lightweight interface to over seven million open-source datasets.
+[Quandl.com](http://www.quandl.com) is a lightweight interface to over nine million open-source datasets.
 This package creates an easy interface to obtain and manipulate these datasets, using TimeArrays or DataFrames, as well as letting the user search for data.

 ````julia
 Pkg.add("Quandl")